Straub

 Straub is a Germanic surname that literally means "one with bushy or bristly hair".
 Its original meaning in Middle High German is "rough" or "unkempt".
 It may also refer to people who come from Straubing in Germany.
 Spelling variations of Straub include Straube, Strauber, Straubinger, Strauble, Strob, Strobel, Strube, Strub, Strufe, Struwe, and Struwing.

 The first known Straub in the United States was Johannes Straub, one of the Palatine Germans brought to New York in 1710.
 There were later arrivals, especially in the Pennsylvania Deutsch region and Ohio, most with an origin in Baden-Württemberg, Hesse-Darmstadt, Rhineland-Palatinate, Bavaria, Austria, the German cantons of Switzerland, and Alsace-Lorraine.
 Some Straubs who had earlier migrated east out of Germany, settling in German enclaves in Russia and Austria-Hungary (now Romania), have subsequently immigrated to the U.S. as well.

 There were two notable breweries founded in Pennsylvania by Straub immigrants.
-The earliest was the J. N. Straub & Company brewery founded in the 1840s in Alleghany (now Pittsburgh), Pennsylvania, by John N. Straub, immigrant from Hesse-Darmstadt.
+The earliest was the J. N. Straub & Company brewery founded in the 1840s in Allegheny (now Pittsburgh), Pennsylvania, by John N. Straub, immigrant from Hesse-Darmstadt.
 The other was the Straub Brewery founded in 1872 in St. Marys, Pennsylvania, by Peter P. Straub, immigrant from Felldorf, Württemberg.